Minnesota legislators clash over COVID-19 reporting amid outbreak

 The Capitol outbreak includes an unknown number of staffers and at least four senators, including Republican Senate Majority Leader Paul Gazelka, R-East Gull Lake, who said Sunday that he's quarantining in Florida after testing positive.
 At least one House Republican member has also tested positive, a spokesman confirmed on Monday.

-Sen. Matt Klein, DFL-Mendota Heights, is pressing for GOP leaders to share information as to whether senators and staff were potentially exposed at a private meeting to prevent wider spread of the virus.
+Sen. Matt Klein, DFL-Mendota Heights, is pressing for GOP leaders to share information as to whether senators and staff were potentially exposed at a private meeting, in order to prevent wider spread of the virus.
 News of the outbreak followed a legislative special session last week.

 "I continue to care for patients on a regular basis," said Klein, a medical doctor.
 "For their safety and my own, I demand that Senator Gazelka tell us if any of the members or staff who attended the November 12 special session with me have been tested or have experienced symptoms, and if any of those tests have been positive."

-The confirmed COVID-19 cases in the Capitol ranks comes days after a handful of lawmakers gathered in-person for the sixth special session of the year.
-Republicans have said no one who was known to have the virus attended the session in person, but Democrats in both chambers said they were not informed of any possible COVID-19 spread ahead of Thursday’s session.
+The confirmed COVID-19 cases in the Capitol ranks come days after a handful of lawmakers gathered in-person for the sixth special session of the year.
+Republicans have said no one who was known to have the virus attended the session in person, but Democrats in both chambers said they were not informed of any possible COVID-19 spread before Thursday's session.

-One Republican senator who attended the event wouldn’t say whether there were social distancing measures in place.
-Another senator said at his table there were empty seats dividing people from different households and people maintained distancing while waiting in line for the bar.
-Yet another said some attendees wore masks, but others did not.
+One Republican senator who attended the event wouldn't say whether social distancing measures were used.
+Another said at his table empty seats divided people from different households and people maintained distancing while waiting in line for the bar.
+Yet another said some attendees wore masks.

 The Star Tribune contacted every rank-and-file member of the Senate Republican caucus on Monday.
 Many did not return requests for comment.
 Sen. Bruce Anderson, R-Buffalo Township, said he attended the Nov.
 5 caucus meeting and the Senate GOP victory event later that night.
 Anderson said he had a cold but was not concerned that he was exposed to the virus and had not been tested.
 Anderson asked how the reporter got his cellphone number and vowed to change it immediately if the reporter planned to call again about COVID-19 or any other issue.

-Legislators can choose whether to make a public announcement if they have COVID-19, but they do not have to as it’s their personal health data, said House Minority Leader Kurt Daudt, R-Crown.
-He said they encourage members to follow federal and state health guidelines and notify anyone they have had contact with recently if they get the coronavirus.
+Legislators can choose whether to make a public announcement if they have COVID-19 but it's not necessary because it's their personal health data, said House Minority Leader Kurt Daudt, R-Crown.
+He said they encourage members to follow federal and state health guidelines and notify anyone they have had contact with recently if they catch the coronavirus.

 "I don't think we can or should expect legislators to be held to a different standard than we hold the public to," Daudt said.
 "There's a fine line between making sure people have the right information and COVID shaming or trying to do contract tracing through the media."

-Three House Republicans have reported COVID-19 cases since March and a couple staff members, Daudt said.
+Three House Republicans and a couple of staff members have reported COVID-19 cases since March, Daudt said.
 Three DFL legislators have also tested positive since then.

-But Democrats are frustrated about how little they knew, especially as they head into the 2021 regular legislative session in January.
+But Democrats are frustrated about how little they knew, particularly as they head into the 2021 regular legislative session in January.

 On Monday, Secretary of the Senate Cal Ludeman sent an e-mail notifying members that they are amending the Senate's COVID-19 Preparedness Plan to add a provision requiring any positive COVID-19 test to be reported to Senate human resources "so appropriate tracing can take place to protect all Senators and staff."

-Franzen said it’s “mind-boggling” that policy wasn’t in place before.
-While COVID-19 information is private data, employers have a duty to inform people if there is a risk, she said, adding that such notification is happening at day cares and other workplaces.
+Franzen said it's "mind-boggling" that policy wasn't in place before.
+While COVID-19 information is private data, employers have a duty to inform people if there is a risk, she said, adding that such notification is happening at other workplaces.

 In the House, human resources staff announced in March that if someone had been exposed or infected they should inform HR, and staff would notify any legislators or employees who had contact with that person.